-You can begin your day either by dragging yourself out of the blanket in the last minute, rushing to get going with your day or getting up a little early and indulging in some good habits like exercise.
+You can begin your day either by dragging yourself out of the blanket at the last minute, rushing to get going with your day or getting up a little early and indulging in some good habits like exercise.
 We recommend the latter.
-Incorporating following habits in your morning routine can do wonders to your personal well-being.
+Incorporating the following habits in your morning routine can do wonders for your personal well-being.

 Create Healthy Morning Habits